In both cases, a single series of data is charted from the first two columns of line items (three in the case of a bubble chart) in your grid.

 - You use non-numerical data

-Anaplan's mobile app does not support scatter plot and bubble charts.
+Anaplan's mobile app doesn't support scatter plot or bubble charts.